What is U.S. Missions?

 Becoming a nationally recognized U.S. missionary with the Assemblies of God has many advantages.
 One great advantage is that U.S. Missions has a tried-and-true system in place to help you move quickly from candidate missionary (raising support) to the missions field, then offering continual support once you are in your missions field.
 You are never on your own and alone with U.S. Missions!

 Visibility.
 National appointment provides U.S. missionaries with visibility throughout the Assemblies of God.
-We work closely with AG publications like PE News and Influence magazine to highlight our missionaries and their work to the AG constituency.
+We work closely with AG publications like AG News and Influence magazine to highlight our missionaries and their work to the AG constituency.
 U.S. Missions also highlights our missionaries through our social media networks as well as to our donors and supporters.

 Credibility and Identification.
 Becoming a member of a national ministry enhances your credibility and gives you the opportunity to connect with Assemblies of God pastors, churches, and constituents.
 Being a U.S. Missions missionary tells the church you are in good standing, your ministry is validated, and their donations are going to a good cause.
 As an Assemblies of God U.S. missionary, you are accountable to a trusted national organization.